 $485 per room per night.

 Combine this lodge with...

 On the shores of the emerald Puyuhuapi Fjord, looking out over snow capped granite peaks, sits the historic Puyuhuapi Lodge surrounded by thick temperate rainforest with its …

-A 10-hectare point of private seclusion and relaxation, this newly-opened lodge (September 2014) plays host to those looking to escape the hectic and crowded ways of normal …
+A 10-hectare point of private seclusion and relaxation, this newly-opened lodge (2014) plays host to those looking to escape the fast-paced rhythm of normal life. …

 Peuma Hue Lodge